gokul68/Elec_Club_Minitask1/README.md

 More details about the project: https://www.instructables.com/id/Tongue-Typing-With-a-Mouth-Mouse/

 # 10. Equalised Headphone Amp for Hearing Impaired
+This project is a headphone amplifier for people with hearing aids.
+The frequency can be adjusted based on the hearing aids.
+The circuit board is designed using Eagle.
+An equation is used to determine the frequency requirements for a particular hearing aid.
+The circuit is placed in a 3d printed box.

-More details about the project:
+More details about the project: https://www.instructables.com/id/Equalised-Headphone-Amp-for-Hearing-Impaired/

 # 11. MOLBED - Modular Low Cost Braille Electronic Display
+The goal of this project is to create an electronic Braille system that is affordable and can make this technology available to everyone.
+Each "dot" on a character module is made up of 2 3D printed parts (Body and Magnet holder), 2 M2 nuts, 2 magnets, and 0.1mm enameled wire.
+A controlling PCB also hold the bodies.

-More details about the project:
+More details about the project: https://www.instructables.com/id/MOLBED-Modular-Low-Cost-Braille-Electronic-Display/

 # 12. Laser Pen Sound Visualiser